JordanCollier/AR-Homework/README.md

 set a variable called companies = to all the Companies. companies = Company.all

-1. set a variable called products = to all the Products ordered by name.
+√1. set a variable called products = to all the Products ordered by name. products = Product.all

-2. set a variable called locations = to all the Locations ordered by street_name.
+√2. set a variable called locations = to all the Locations ordered by street_name. locations = Location.all

-3. set a variable called reviews = to all the Reviews ordered by rating.
+√3. set a variable called reviews = to all the Reviews ordered by rating. reviews = Review.all

-4. set a variable called company = to the Company with an ID of 10.
+√4. set a variable called company = to the Company with an ID of 10. company = Company.find(10)

-5. select all of the products that belong to that company.
+√5. select all of the products that belong to that company. company.products

-6. select all of the locations that belong to that company.
+√6. select all of the locations that belong to that company. company.locations

-7. select the first product that belongs to that company.
+√7. select the first product that belongs to that company. company.products.first

-8. select all the reviews that belong to that product.
+√8. select all the reviews that belong to that product. company.products.first.reviews.all

-9. select all the reviews that belong to the product with id of 1.
+√9. select all the reviews that belong to the product with id of 1.
+  Product.find(1).reviews.all

-10. update each product's rating to 0.
+√10. update each product's rating to 0.
+  Product.first.reviews.each {|x| x.rating = 0}

 11. select all the reviews with a rating of greater than 5.
 Review.where("rating  > 5")

 12. select all the companies with a start date before 12/12/2012.
 Company.where(['start_date < ?', '12/12/2012'])
+            I'll need an explanation Company.where(['start_date < ?', '12/12/2012'])

-13. How many are there?
+√13.
+How many are there?
+  16

-14. select all the products with a price greater than 50.
+√14. select all the products with a price greater than 50.
 Product.where("? > ?")
+  Product.where("price > 50")

-15. select review with id of 10 and return the product it belongs to.
+√15. select review with id of 10 and return the product it belongs to.
+  Review.find(10).product